codeplaysoftware/standards-proposals/host_task/host_task.md

 requirement per target.
 Then, *target destination resolution* checks that only one of the memory accesses requires writing to memory.
 If more than one target requires writing, the *command group* is invalid and an error **sycl::invalid_object** is thrown.

+## Scheduling

+A host task is scheduled with the SYCL DAG according to the SYCL memory model.
+THis means that a host task will only be scheduled one any requisites created by accessors in the same command group are first resolved.
+A host task will also create it's own dependencies on other command groups, including kernel functions and asynchronous copies.

+This means that just as with kernel functions a host task may run concurrently with other kernel functions or host tasks if there are no data dependencies restricting this and the implementation is able to.

 ## Interface changes